General Landscape Uses:

 About 2-5 feet in height.
 Usually broader than tall.

 Monroe County Keys north to Brevard, Hillsborough and Pinellas counties; West Indies, Mexico, South America, Galapagos and Old World tropics.
-Rare in the Monroe County Keys.
+Rare in the Monroe County Keys; now migrating to the north along the coasts.

 Map of select IRC data from peninsular Florida.